olivierh59500/TDoS/README.md

 Case 4: Packets to a particular destination is attacked

 Case 5: Every second packet forwarded through the malicious router is attacked

+Case 6: Regularity = Burst

+Case 7: Regularity = Random Intervals (isn't this the same as case 2?)